grantcolley/aspect/README.md

 ![Alt text](/readme-images/client-theme.png?raw=true "Client")

 # Centralize Access to `env` Variables in a `config.ts` Module
+The best way to access `.env` variables is to:
+- Centralize access in a `config.ts` module
+- Type them for safety
+- Fail fast if any required `env` variables are missing by using `zod` for runtime validation

 # Add Auth0 Authentication to the Client